ferroche90/website-screenshot-tool/README.md

 ### 2. Install Python Dependencies

-You'll also need the *requests* and *beautifulsoup4* libraries to extract URLs from your WordPress site.
+You'll also need the *requests* and *beautifulsoup4* libraries to extract URLs from your site.

 Install them using pip: